mmhs013/pyMannKendall/Paper/paper.md

 ``pyMannKendall`` is written in pure python and use vectorization approach to increase its performance.
 Currently, this package has 11 Mann-Kendall Tests and 2 sen’s slope estimator function.
 Brief description of functions are below:

-1.	**Original Mann-Kendall test (*original_test*):** Original Mann-Kendall test is a nonparametric test, which does not consider serial correlation or seasonal effects.
+1.	**Original Mann-Kendall test (*original_test*):** Original Mann-Kendall test [@mann1945nonparametric; @kendall1975rank] is a nonparametric test, which does not consider serial correlation or seasonal effects.

-2.	**Hamed and Rao Modified MK Test (*hamed_rao_modification_test*):** This modified MK test proposed by Hamed and Rao (1998) to address serial autocorrelation issues.
+2.	**Hamed and Rao Modified MK Test (*hamed_rao_modification_test*):** This modified MK test proposed by Hamed and Rao [@hamed1998modified] to address serial autocorrelation issues.
 They suggested a variance correction approach to improve trend analysis.
 User can consider first n significant lag by insert lag number in this function.
 By default, it considered all significant lags.

-3.	**Yue and Wang Modified MK Test (*yue_wang_modification_test*):** This is also a variance correction method for considered serial autocorrelation proposed by Yue, S., & Wang, C. Y. (2004).
+3.	**Yue and Wang Modified MK Test (*yue_wang_modification_test*):** This is also a variance correction method for considered serial autocorrelation proposed by Yue, S., & Wang, C. Y. [@yue2004mann].
 User can also set their desired significant n lags for the calculation.

-4.	**Modified MK test using Pre-Whitening method (*pre_whitening_modification_test*):** This test suggested by Yue and Wang (2002) to using Pre-Whitening the time series before the application of trend test.
+4.	**Modified MK test using Pre-Whitening method (*pre_whitening_modification_test*):** This test suggested by Yue and Wang [@yue2002applicability] to using Pre-Whitening the time series before the application of trend test.

-5.	**Modified MK test using Trend free Pre-Whitening method (*trend_free_pre_whitening_modification_test*):** This test also proposed by Yue and Wang (2002) to remove trend component and then Pre-Whitening the time series before application of trend test.
+5.	**Modified MK test using Trend free Pre-Whitening method (*trend_free_pre_whitening_modification_test*):** This test also proposed by Yue and Wang [@yue2002influence] to remove trend component and then Pre-Whitening the time series before application of trend test.

-6.	**Multivariate MK Test (*multivariate_test*):** This is an MK test for multiple parameters proposed by Hirsch (1982).
+6.	**Multivariate MK Test (*multivariate_test*):** This is an MK test for multiple parameters proposed by Hirsch [@hirsch1982techniques].
 He used this method for seasonal mk test, where he considered every month as a parameter.

-7.	**Seasonal MK Test (*seasonal_test*):** For seasonal time series data, Hirsch, R.M., Slack, J.R. and Smith, R.A.
-(1982) proposed this test to calculate the seasonal trend.
+7.	**Seasonal MK Test (*seasonal_test*):** For seasonal time series data, Hirsch, R.M., Slack, J.R. and Smith, R.A. [@hirsch1982techniques] proposed this test to calculate the seasonal trend.

-8.	**Regional MK Test (*regional_test*):** Based on Hirsch (1982) proposed seasonal mk test, Helsel, D.R. and Frans, L.M., (2006) suggest regional mk test to calculate the overall trend in a regional scale.
+8.	**Regional MK Test (*regional_test*):** Based on Hirsch [@hirsch1982techniques] proposed seasonal mk test, Helsel, D.R. and Frans, L.M. [@helsel2006regional] suggest regional mk test to calculate the overall trend in a regional scale.

-9.	**Correlated Multivariate MK Test (*correlated_multivariate_test*):** This multivariate mk test proposed by Hipel (1994) where the parameters are correlated.
+9.	**Correlated Multivariate MK Test (*correlated_multivariate_test*):** This multivariate mk test proposed by Hipel [@hipel1994time] where the parameters are correlated.

-10.	**Correlated Seasonal MK Test (*correlated_seasonal_test*):** This method proposed by Hipel (1994) used, when time series significantly correlated with the preceding one or more months/seasons.
+10.	**Correlated Seasonal MK Test (*correlated_seasonal_test*):** This method proposed by Hipel [@hipel1994time] used, when time series significantly correlated with the preceding one or more months/seasons.

 11.	**Partial MK Test (*partial_test*):** In a real event, many factors are affecting the main studied response parameter, which can bias the trend results.
-To overcome this problem, Libiseller (2002) proposed this partial mk test.
+To overcome this problem, Libiseller [@libiseller2002performance] proposed this partial mk test.
 It required two parameters as input, where, one is response parameter and other is an independent parameter.

-12.	**Theil-sen's Slope Estimator (*sens_slope*):** This method proposed by Theil (1950) and Sen (1968) to estimate the magnitude of the monotonic trend.
+12.	**Theil-sen's Slope Estimator (*sens_slope*):** This method proposed by Theil [@theil1950rank] and Sen [@sen1968estimates] to estimate the magnitude of the monotonic trend.

-13.	**Seasonal sen's Slope Estimator (*seasonal_sens_slope*):** This method proposed by Hipel (1994) to estimate the magnitude of the monotonic trend, when data has seasonal effects.
+13.	**Seasonal sen's Slope Estimator (*seasonal_sens_slope*):** This method proposed by Hipel [@hipel1994time] to estimate the magnitude of the monotonic trend, when data has seasonal effects.

 `pyMannKendall` is a pure Python implemented non-parametric Mann-Kendall trend analysis package, which bring together almost all types of Mann-Kendall Test, which might help researchers to check the Mann-Kendall trend in python.